-The TSO may, when necessary to ensure the proper operation of its complete system representation or to facilitate its understanding of the results of a dynamic simulation, request additional information concerning theodel, which may include odel documentation or source code of one or more routines in the odel.
-The User shall comply with such request without delay.
+The TSO may, when necessary to ensure the proper operation of its complete system representation or to facilitate its understanding of the results of a dynamic simulation, request additional information concerning the Model, which may include Model documentation or source code of one or more routines in the Model.
+The User shall comply with such request without undue delay.

 PC.D5 CONFIDENTIALITY

-The odels, supporting documentation and associated data are provided to the TSO in order to carry out its duties to meet its Licence and Grid Code obligations.
-In that regard, the TSO is entitled to share the odels, supporting documentation and associated data with third parties, including but not limited to the Other TSO and DNO to perform co-ordinated operational and/or planning studies.
+The Models, supporting documentation and associated data are provided to the TSO in order to carry out its duties to meet its Licence and Grid Code obligations.
+In that regard, the TSO is entitled to share the Models, supporting documentation and associated data with third parties, including but not limited to the Other TSO and DNO to perform co-ordinated operational and/or planning studies.
 Where such data is shared with third parties working for/with the TSO, this data will be shared and protected under the confidentiality conditions of the Licence.

-It is the responsibility of the User to provide the odels, supporting documentation and associated data to the TSO.
-Where it is not possible for the User to provide the odels, supporting documentation and associated data to the TSO, the TSO will accept the odels, supporting documentation and associated data from a third party manufacturer.
+It is the responsibility of the User to provide the Models, supporting documentation and associated data to the TSO.
+Where it is not possible for the User to provide the Models, supporting documentation and associated data to the TSO, the TSO will accept the Models, supporting documentation and associated data from a third party manufacturer.
 The TSO will only accept this information from a third party manufacturer provided the third party manufacturer agrees to enter into the TSOs standard confidentiality agreement for Users.
-In the event the third party manufacturer is unable to enter into the TSOs standard confidentiality agreement, the User shall be responsible for the provision of the odels, supporting documentation and associated data to the TSO.
+In the event the third party manufacturer is unable to enter into the TSOs standard confidentiality agreement, the User shall be responsible for the provision of the Models, supporting documentation and associated data to the TSO.

 PC.D6 PROVISION OF INFORMATION

 At all times the TSO shall be in possession of an up to date full and accurate parameter listing of the Users Plant and Apparatus.
-This parameter listing must include all operational control functionality, including Frequency, oltage and all the Users Plant and Apparatus parameters relating to the control and operation of the Users Plant and Apparatus.
+This parameter listing must include all operational control functionality, including Frequency, voltage and all the Users Plant and Apparatus parameters relating to the control and operation of the Users Plant and Apparatus.

-The User shall provide the odels, supporting documentation and associated data as Standard Planning Data in accordance with PC.A2.1.4 and PC.B2.1.3 and in any case must be submitted at least six months prior to energisation of the Users Plant and Apparatus.
+The User shall provide the Models, supporting documentation and associated data as Standard Planning Data in accordance with PC.A2.1.4 and PC.B2.1.3 and in any case must be submitted at least six months prior to energisation of the Users Plant and Apparatus.

 PC.D7 VALIDATION

-The odels provided to the TSO must be validated.
-The TSO must be satisfied that shown by the odel under simulation conditions representative of the Users Plant and Apparatus under equivalent conditions.
+The Models provided to the TSO must be validated.
+The TSO must be satisfied that behaviour shown by the Model under simulation conditions is representative of the Users Plant and Apparatus under equivalent conditions.

-Prior to energisation of the Users Plant and Apparatus the User shall provide type test results to show that the responses shown by the odels are representative of the Users Plant and Apparatus under laboratory test conditions.
+Prior to energisation of the Users Plant and Apparatus, and where appropriate, the User shall provide type test results to show that the responses shown by the Models are representative of the Users Plant and Apparatus under laboratory test conditions.

-Post Commissioning/Acceptance Testing the User shall complete dynamic simulations using the odels such that responses shown by the odels can be compared against measurements from Commissioning/Acceptance Testing to ensure the odel responses are representative of the Users Plant and Apparatus.
+Post Commissioning/Acceptance Testing the User shall complete dynamic simulations using the Models such that responses shown by the Models can be compared against measurements from Commissioning/Acceptance Testing to ensure the Model responses are representative of the Users Plant and Apparatus.
 Tests may include but are not limited to steady state reactive capability, Voltage control & Reactive Power stability, low Voltage ride through, high Voltage ride through, low Frequency response and high Frequency response.
-If these tests show the odels are not representative of the Users Plant and Apparatus, the User shall provide updated odels, supporting documentation and associated data to ensure the responses shown by the odels is representative of the responses shown by Users Plant and Apparatus during Commissioning/Acceptance Testing.
+If these tests show the Models are not representative of the Users Plant and Apparatus, the User shall provide updated Models, supporting documentation and associated data to ensure the responses shown by the Models is representative of the responses shown by Users Plant and Apparatus during Commissioning/Acceptance Testing.